all-contributors/cli/README.md

 ### Add/update contributors

-Use `add` to add new contributors to your project, or add new ways in which they contributed.
-They will be added to your configuration file.
-The contributors file will then be updated just as if you used the `generate` command.
+Use `add` to add new contributors to your project, or add new ways in which they have contributed.
+They will be added to your configuration file, and the contributors file will be updated just as if you used the `generate` command.

 ```console
 # Add new contributor <username>, who made a contribution of type <contribution>